kubeshop/testkube/docs/docs/test-types/container-executor.md

 ```

-## CRDs and other configuration options
+## Custom Resource Definitions (CRDs) and other configuration options

 In order to use the Container Executor, create a new executor with `executor_type: container` and your custom type.
 For example: